History of the Jews in Vietnam: Democratic Republic of Vietnam

 In 1954, with the dissolution of French Indochina, Vietnam achieved independence as a divided state, with a communist north and a capitalist south.
-The French Premier who negotiated France's pullout from the Indochina region thus granting Vietnam its independence was Pierre Mendès France, who happened to be Jewish.
+The French Premier who negotiated France's pullout from the Indochina region was Pierre Mendès France, who happened to be Jewish.
 Prior to the French evacuation, the Jewish population in Indochina (which encompassed Vietnam, Laos and Cambodia) was reportedly 1,500, and most of those Jews were said to have left with the French, leaving behind no organized Jewish communal structure.
 On 25 May 1954 Robert Capa, a photo journalist made famous for providing the first photographs of the Allied landing on Omaha Beach, was killed while on assignment covering the French-Indochina War.
 The 1956 American Jewish Yearbook listed the Jewish population of French Indochina at 1,500, as noted above, but in its 1957 printing, there is no mention of a Jewish population in the region.

-Ho Chi Minh reportedly suggested in 1946 that North Vietnam could serve as a home base for a Jewish government-in-exile before the establishment of the State of Israel.
-David Ben-Gurion, then the new executive head of the World Zionist Organization, first spoke of this encounter to the press in 1966.

 Republic of Vietnam

+In a dispatch dated August 24, 1965, the Jewish Telegraphic Agency reported a native Jewish population of Vietnam at about 150.
+The same dispatch noted that there was no Jewish community structure and no interest from the native Jewish community to build one.

 In 1971, about 12 French Jews still remained in South Vietnam, all in Saigon.
 During the Vietnam War, temporary Jewish communities were organized throughout South Vietnam, consisting largely of United States military personnel.
 Approximately 30,000 Jewish-Americans served in the U.S. Armed Forces in Vietnam; amongst them, Colonel Jack H. Jacobs won the Medal of Honor for heroism for his service.